["plan"]

 Baby Yoda became all the rage with the release of The Mandalorian in 2019.
 Thanks to Jennifer Aniston, a cocktail inspired by the series, the Baby Yoda cocktail rose to Instagram fame when she posted a picture of it in 2019.

-It’s a bit of a crafty Halloween cocktail that calls for vodka, simple syrup, and kiwi fruit to be shaken together with ice before straining into martini glasses.
+It’s a bit of a crafty cocktail that calls for vodka, simple syrup, and kiwi fruit to be shaken together with ice before straining into martini glasses.
 The crafty bit?
 Making Baby Yoda’s ears and eyes using sliced kiwi fruit, black olives, and toothpicks.

 Make this cocktail, you must.